What are HTTP headers?

 HTTP headers are a list of key-value pairs which are sent along with HTTP requests and responses.

-In the above snapshot, we can see that we have an HTTP request being sent to Host
+In the above snapshot, we can see that we have an HTTP request being sent to Host.

-Along with that request/response, we see Key
+Along with that request/response, we see Key:Value pairs, these are HTTP Headers.

 These look similar to YAML format.